You Really Can Have Less Stress This Holiday

 3. Don't fear giving gift cards - make them personal.

 It's true that gift cards can feel like the ultimate last-minute present, and old school etiquette frowns on them.
 But sometimes they really are exactly what somebody will enjoy most.
-If that's the case, buy the card - or redeem KeyBank Relationship Rewards® for one they'll be thrilled to get and save your cash!
+If that's the case, buy the card - or use your KeyBank Cashback Credit Card for one they'll be thrilled to get!
 Then write a note about why you picked it and how you hope it helps the person enjoy more of what they love.
 Or make up a funny inventory of the wrong gifts you might have bought if you hadn't realized that the gift card would be best.